tinyplex/tinybase/site/guides/6_how_tinybase_is_built/1_developing_tinybase.md

 ## Documentation

-The end-to-end tests will start up their own webserver to test the documentation site, but if you separately want to serve the TinyBase website, you can use:
+The end-to-end tests will start up their own web server to test the documentation site, but if you separately want to serve the TinyBase website, you can use:

 ```bash
 npm run compileDocs